ZabairGhoss/PIAIC-simple-book-api-project/README.md

 - Assignment-04 from gitrepo: https://github.com/panaverse/learn-nextjs/blob/main/assignment04_simple_book_api/readme.md

 - the simple book API is not working now, so I used JSON Placehoders -> Todos api ("https://jsonplaceholder.typicode.com/todos") for practice
+- This JSON Placeholds API has variety of dummy content over to use for practice purposes (/posts & /comments & /albums & /photos & /todos & /users)
 - You may use any of your API that you feel easy to use.
+-

 # Simple Books API using Next.js 13 and Neon